 How to Start a Cover Letter: 11 Effective Ways to Begin One

-Having a plan for how to start a cover letter is one of the best ways to ensure the hiring manager continues to read your letter and moves on toward reading your resume.
+Having a plan for how to start a cover letter is one of the best ways of ensuring the hiring manager reads your letter.
+And moves on toward reading your resume.
 All considered an essential part of getting your foot in the door and receiving an interview.
 Your cover letter intro, or the first paragraph that you write in your cover letter, is the most essential.
-A bland cover letter introduction almost immediately communicates to the hiring manager that your cover letter and resume aren’t customized to the job or employer.
+A bland cover letter introduction almost immediately communicates to the hiring manager that your application is weak.
+If your cover letter and resume aren’t customized to the job or employer, it's going to be bland.

 The opening paragraph to a cover letter doesn’t need to be an entire paragraph.
-In fact, the shorter it is, and more impactful it is, the more it will be an effective cover letter.
+The shorter it is, and the more impactful it is, the more it will be an effective cover letter.
 It will consider the hiring manager’s time as well as what they need to see to assess the job opportunity.

 How to Start a Cover Letter